testing

 Rendering and client compatibility

-If the email already arrives and the real risk is how it renders, switch categories.
-Rendering suites are for layout bugs, client CSS differences, dark mode surprises, and image or spacing issues across Outlook, Gmail, Apple Mail, and mobile clients.
+If the email already arrives and the real risk is how it renders, use MailSlurp device previews to inspect the same message across real clients and devices.
+Rendering checks are for layout bugs, client CSS differences, dark mode surprises, and image or spacing issues across Outlook, Gmail, Apple Mail, and mobile clients.

-The best next steps here are the Litmus alternative, Email on Acid alternative, and Litmus vs Email on Acid pages.
+The best next steps here are device previews, free email render, email rendering test, and HTML email preview.
 For implementation guidance, keep Email client testing, Campaign testing, and Dark mode email testing close by.
+If you are comparing standalone preview vendors, use the Litmus alternative and Email on Acid alternative pages as supporting research.

 Deliverability, spam, and sender health